 The Credit Union's beneficial interest in loan securitization includes a certificate that is classified as Level 3 due to the lack of observable market data.
 The Credit Union determines the fair value of the certificate through a third-party discounted cashflow model.
 The discounted cashflow model uses discount rates based on prevailing interest rates and the characteristics of the certificate itself.
 The valuation is performed using a discounted cashflow analysis.
-The discount rate utilized in the analysis was 8.19% at December 31, 2023, and is considered an unobservable input being utilized in the valuation
+The discount rate utilized in the analysis was 8.19% and 6.33% at December 31, 2024 and 2023, respectively, and is considered an unobservable input being utilized in the valuation